-This past week was all about birding our local patches.
+This week was all about birding our local patches.
 For those new to birding, a “patch” is a location you frequent regularly.
 My office at Blue Heron Lake in St. Petersburg is one of my favorite patches; I have a great view from my second-floor window.
 On April 27th, I added my 42nd work bird to the list: a Gray Kingbird.
 This was also our last sighting of the year for Brown Thrashers before their migration north.

 Fort DeSoto and Boyd Hill Nature Preserve